-- Listen carefully and follow the directions given by Security, Law Enforcement, or college employees. - Try not to panic or assume the worst. - Take drills seriously and encourage those around you to do the same. - Do not Delay as many disasters have been averted because an individual took the time to report something out of the ordinary. - Don't "Joke" about a bomb threat.
-Doing so can cause panic, waste valuable resources, threaten your academic future, and/or get you a fast pass to the police department.
+- Listen carefully and follow the directions given by Security, Law Enforcement, or college employees. - Try not to panic or assume the worst. - Take drills seriously and encourage those around you to do the same. - Don't Delay.
+Many disasters have been averted because an individual took the time to report something out of the ordinary. - Don't "Joke" about a bomb threat.
+Doing so can cause panic, waste valuable resources, threaten your academic future, and/or get you a fast-pass to the police department.